-Accounting for differences in the value of capacity in reducing resource adequacy risks across seasons.
+• Accounting for differences in the value of capacity in reducing resource adequacy risks across seasons.
 A seasonal market can account for differences in the value of capacity in reducing reliability risks across seasons.
-By accounting for these differences when procuring capacity in each season, so that more capacity is procured in seasons with greater reliability risks, it can lower the costs and improve resource adequacy.
+By accounting for these differences when procuring capacity in each season, so that the demand for capacity reflects marginal reliability risks, a seasonal market can lower costs and improve resource adequacy.
 A seasonal market also creates price signals that incentivize investments to benefit reliability in the seasons when it is most needed.

 - Accounting for differences in resource accreditation across seasons.
 A seasonal market can better account for differences in the contributions made by different types of resources to resource adequacy across seasons.
-As a result, it can ensure that the market is clearing an accurate measure of aggregated supply in each season to support reliable price formation.
+Through accurate individual resource accounting, a seasonal market also ensures that the market is clearing an accurate measure of aggregated supply in each season to support reliable price formation.
 It also ensures that compensation to individual resources reflects the value of the services offered, and thus provides appropriate incentives for resources to develop and supply capacity in each season given its relative market value. - Accounting for differences in costs across seasons.
 A seasonal market allows resources to account for differences in their net going forward costs of supplying capacity in each season, accounting for differences in avoidable costs, net energy market revenues, expected pay-for-performance costs and qualified capacity.
 As a result, it can lower costs by awarding CSOs to resources able to support resource adequacy in each season at the lowest cost.